FuelLabs/fuels-ts/apps/docs/src/guide/testing/index.md

 <<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#multiple-contracts-and-wallets{ts:line-numbers}

-That's a lot of options!
-These docs showcase some functionality; for a detailed look it's best to fiddle with the utility yourself.
-Every property is documented with typedoc.
-If something is still unclear, you found a bug or you've got a feature idea, please contact us via official channels of communication and we'll help you.

----

 ### Configuring the Test Node

 `launchTestNode` creates a temporary snapshot directory and configurations every time it runs.
 The path to this directory is passed given to `fuel-core` via the `--snapshot` flag.